-Johnson believes that mutual agreements on the terms are essential for global cyber peace.
+Johnson believes that mutual agreements on the terms of war are essential for global cyber peace.

-"What we all need to remember is what's good for one nation is good for another and could be used to develop treaty obligations, could be used in self-defence, and so those with the greatest capabilities, it's not necessarily in our in interests to reach for an aggressive interpretation," he said.
+"What we all need to remember is what's good for one nation is good for another and could be used to develop treaty obligations, [and] could be used in self-defence.
+And so for those with the greatest capabilities, it's not necessarily in their interests to reach for an aggressive interpretation," he said.

 "I personally believe that we still do not know the full extent to which the Russian government engaged in the publication and republication of fake news and extremist views that had an impact on public opinion in 2016.